Frequently asked questions

 Some venues will have eftpos machines, but for many artists this will be a matter to negotiate, using bank transfers or whatever else is worked out between vendor and buyer.
 While artists are encouraged to have their work available to purchase, not all work may be for sale.

-I would like to participate in future South Coast Arts Trail event.
+I would like to participate in a future South Coast Arts Trail event.
 How do I find out more about it?

 You can contact us through our website through the 'contact us' page here.